shadowvzs/graphQL/README.md

     * lets make root query & mutation types:
     * types
          * we can declare our own types aswell like user model structure
          * we can use scalar values: Int, Float, String, Boolean, ID
+         * we can use array from types like [Float] or [User]
+         * if we use "!" like String! or User! then required
     * now lets all together (included model structure - must match with mongodb schema):
 ```javascript
         const graphQlSchema = buildSchema(`